displaymodule/DM_AR_DevKit/README.md

 ## DM_AR_USBCamera_demo
 A simple sample to show how to control DM AR glasses's USB Camera and preview on display

-More detail please check the Readme in corresponding folder
+More detail please check the Readme in corresponding folder.